-If you were hurt in an accident involving a commercial vehicle in Philadelphia, you may be wondering whether you have a right to compensation.
-There are many expenses that can pop up after a collision from medical bills to lost wages.
+You may wonder whether you have a right to earn compensation after your commercial truck accident.
+Many expenses can pop up after a collision, from medical bills to lost wages.
 For many people, these costs can become just as devastating as the injuries that they suffered.

 - Determining the at-fault and liable parties